richardtseng7/SLogoIDE/doc/DESIGN_PLAN.md

 Peilin Lai: Peilin will do the parsing part.
 The Parse class will extend the control/variable class (for/repeat etc).
 It will take in a Turtle object and a string of commands.
 It will parse the string of command, and decide the logic and order of executing these commands.
 And it will call the commands.

 Richard: Math operations class which extends the abstract Commands class, Movement class (forward, back, left, right, etc.), Turtle class (position of the turtle) which extends the Movement class.

+Nathan: Nathan will initially create the User Interface and handle the creation of the GUI api.
+This includes displaying the turtle and its path correctly on the canvas sourcing the correct information, as well as handling the user input and sending it to the parser.
+As this role may require less time and work than the others, when finished I will continue to work on the parser, so we correctly handle the user input.